-IST400I TERMINATION IN PROGRESS FOR APPLID resource_name
+TERMINATION IN PROGRESS FOR APPLID resource name

-Problem determination: Detects and notifies operators that the application stopped.
+Explanation: Detects and notifies operators that the application stopped.

-Operator response: FKV552I : APPLICATION resource_name HAS BEEN TERMINATED BY VTAM
+FKV552I: APPLICATION resource_name HAS BEEN TERMINATED BY VTAM

-Explanation: Availability messaging thresholding and recovery are not run by the EZLEFAIL program.
+Availability messaging thresholding and recovery are not run by the EZLEFAIL program.

-IST804I VTAM CLOSE IN PROGRESS FOR applname OPENED BY jobname
+VTAM CLOSE IN PROGRESS FOR applname OPENED BY jobname

-Problem determination: Detects a VTAM ACB close has started.
+Explanation: Detects a VTAM ACB close has started.
 AON/SNA monitors the process to be sure that the close is successful.
 IST805I is issued.
 This prevents ACBs from being in an endless loop.

-Operator response: EZL550I : APPLICATION appl WAS NOT CLOSED CORRECTLY BY operator_id
+EZL550I: APPLICATION appl WAS NOT CLOSED CORRECTLY BY operator_id

-Explanation: EZLEFAIL processing for availability messages, thresholding, messaging, and recovery is not done.
+EZLEFAIL processing for availability messages, thresholding, messaging, and recovery is not done.

 Check the control file recovery flag for JOBNAME.
-If
+If recovery is off for it then exit.